-First quarter 2014 interest expense was lower than in the first quarter of 2013 as a result of the payment of \$200 million of notes that matured on April 1, 2013.
+Second quarter 2014 interest expense was slightly lower than in the second quarter of 2013.

-The reported first quarter consolidated worldwide effective tax rate on continuing operations was 27%, compared to 29% for the same quarter last year.
-Both the 2013 and 2014 effective tax rates benefited from a few small favorable discrete items in each quarter.
-We anticipate that the effective tax rate on continuing operations for the remainder of 2014 will approximate 30%, but that is contingent upon factors such as our overall profitability, the mix of earnings among taxing jurisdictions, the type of income earned, the effect of tax law changes and prudent tax planning strategies, and the impact of tax audits and other discrete items.
+The second quarter effective tax rate on continuing operations was (45)%, compared to 27% for the same quarter last year.
+This quarter's negative tax rate resulted from the impairment charge in our Store Fixtures group, which decreased the rate by 60 percentage points.
+Both the 2014 and 2013 quarterly tax rates benefited from a few small favorable discrete items which totaled \$4 million and \$3 million, respectively.
+The 2014 rate further benefited from a more favorable mix of earnings among tax jurisdictions as compared to 2013.
+We anticipate an effective tax rate on continuing operations for the remainder of 2014 of approximately 28%.
+That rate is contingent upon factors such as our overall profitability, the mix of earnings among tax jurisdictions, the type of income earned, the impact of tax audits and other discrete items, and the effect of tax law changes and prudent tax planning strategies.